wld22145/CS245_data_science_principle/Project3/README.md

 Selective Search features are extracted by selectivesearch.
 You can find more details in https://github.com/AlpacaDB/selectivesearch

-selective_search.py extracts feature regions and corresponding labels, then stores them in Pickle files.
+selective_search.py extracts feature regions and corresponding labels.
+The image labels are too huge to store, so we only store feature regions in form of Pickle file.

 selective_search_demo.py gives an visualized example of Selective Search.